Al1002/cob/README.md

 ### What is COB comprised of?

-COB is comprised of a web server and a script to run containers.
+COB is comprised of a web server, mongodb, and a script to run containers.

 The web server is written in python with FastAPI.